Mosaicing of MRO CTX images

 There are different ways to run jigsaw (and interpreting the numerical results to improve parameter settings) that may improve your results, but I will leave the details of that conversation to our Photogrammetrist Ken who will add to this post when time permits.

-#6 Updated by Alexander Yadykin about 2 years ago
+#6 Updated by Alexander Yadykin over 2 years ago

 I tried to play with tie points count, pattern & search chip size.

 The results were sometimes better, sometimes worse than it was shown in my previous post.

 But as the main result - unfortunately I could not get perfect images stitching on whole area of mosaic.